Separate peace: Legal obligations not to conclude separate peace

 The British, French, and Russian Governments mutually engage not to conclude peace separately during the present war.
 The three Governments agree that when terms of peace come to be discussed, no one of the allies will demand conditions of peace without the previous agreement of each of the other allies.

 The Japanese government acceded to this declaration on October 19, 1915.

 On November 30, 1915, the same four governments, now joined by the Italian government, issued a similar joint declaration regarding avoiding separate peace.

 The obligation to refrain from separate peace was also made during the Second World War in both camps.
-The Tripartite Pact between the German, Italian and Japanese governments committed the three to prosecute the war together.
+The Tripartite Pact from September 27, 1940 between the German, Italian, and Japanese governments committed the three to prosecute the war together.
 On the Allied camp, that obligation was contained in the United Nations Declaration of January 1, 1942.

-A similar obligation arose within the Arab League in the context of the Arab-Israeli conflict not to reach any separate peace treaty with the Israeli government, in order to assure that a collective arrangement would take into consideration the interests of all Arab states plus the Palestinians.
-The Egyptian government under Anwar Sadat acted in contrast to that rule when it decided to conclude a separate peace treaty in 1979.
+A similar obligation arose within the Arab League, in the context of the Arab-Israeli conflict, not to reach any separate peace treaty with the Israeli government, in order to assure that a collective arrangement would take into consideration the interests of all Arab states plus the Palestinians (see Khartoum Resolution).
+The Egyptian government under Anwar Sadat acted in contrast to that rule when it decided to conclude a separate peace treaty in 1979, and was followed by Jordan with the Israel–Jordan peace treaty in 1994.
+Subsequent peace treaties have been made with the United Arab Emirates, Bahrain, Morocco, and Sudan through the Abraham Accords in 2020.